dangreco/edgy/README.md

 ![Detour Sign](https://raw.githubusercontent.com/dangreco/edgy/master/examples/DetourEx.jpg)

 # Performance
-Running this implementation on the same image but scaled down to various sizes, I charted the time it took to produce the final image (in milliseconds).
+Running this implementation on the same image but scaled down to various sizes, I charted the time it took to produce the final image (in seconds).

 ![Performance](https://raw.githubusercontent.com/dangreco/edgy/master/examples/Performance.jpg)